I tried reading Hermes Agent's self-improving from the code

 No LLM calls anywhere — every shape returns actual messages from the DB.

 This is interesting.
-Rather than constantly putting all past conversations into memory in the prompt, it's designed to search the DB when needed.
+Rather than always including past conversations in the prompt as memory, it's a design that searches the DB when needed.

-Personally, I feel this division of responsibility is quite important.
+Personally, I felt this division of responsibility is quite important.
 Procedures go in skills, stable knowledge in memory, and past context in session search.
-By not cramming everything into a single "memory," the place for growing and the place for searching are separated.
+By not cramming everything into a single "memory," the place for growing and the place for searching are kept separate.

 If relying on session search, organizing the ever-accumulating logs is also necessary.
-Running hermes sessions optimize, introduced in 0.16.0, merges FTS5 segments and then performs a VACUUM — maintenance work.
+The hermes sessions optimize command introduced in 0.16.0 is a maintenance operation that merges FTS5 segments and then runs VACUUM.

 Source: hermes-agent/hermes_state.py L4037-L4049